rayg1234/pytlib/README.md

 ## Some Key Features

-* Threaded loader pool to elimiante dataloading overhead during training
+* Code as configuration.
+A single python script fully defines all components that can used to train and test a model.
 * Automated batch handling from end-to-end.
 Users only need to write code to generate a single training example.
 The framework takes care of the batching and debatching for you.
 * Flexible image class abstracts away intensity scaling and byte ordering differences between PIL images and pytorch tensors
 * Helpful utilities to deal with common vision tasks such as affine transforms, image perturbations, defining pixel masks and bounding boxes.
 * Visualization and Logging tools allows json data and images to be recorded from anywhere in the pipeline
-* Built to support dynamically sized models (tensor sizes are determined at runtime given inputs, this is a frequent real-world issue when you don't want to just build models that support a single resolution)
+* Built with dynamically sized inputs in mind (model sizes are determined at train-time given inputs, this is a frequent real-world issue when you don't want to just build models that support a single resolution)
 * Model saving and loading
-* Code as configuration.
-A single python script fully defines all components that can used to train and test a model.
+* Threaded loader pool to elimiante dataloading overhead during training

 # Examples and Active projects